confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Architecture
 #################

-The architecture of KSQL enables you to build real-time streaming applications from Kafka topics by using only SQL statements and queries.
+You can use KSQL to build event streaming applications from Kafka topics by using only SQL statements and queries.
 KSQL is built on Kafka Streams, so a KSQL application communicates with a Kafka cluster like any other Kafka Streams application.

 KSQL Components
 ***************

-KSQL has four main components:
+KSQL has these main components:

 * KSQL engine – processes KSQL statements and queries
 * REST interface – enables client access to the engine